Shia view of the Quran: Shia scholars who supported existence of Qur'anic distortion

-Many other Shia scholars have held ambiguous attitudes towards corruption of the Quran, such as Muhammad Baqir Majlisi (d.
-1698), Mulla Ahmad Naraqi (d.
+Many other Shia scholars have held ambiguous attitudes towards corruption of the Quran, such as Mulla Ahmad Naraqi (d.
 1829), Morteza Ansari (d.
 1864), Mohammad-Kazem Khorasani (d.
 1911) and Ruhollah Khomeini (d.
 1989).

 Tafsīr and Additional Chapters

 The Shī‘ah tafsīr on several verses are different from the traditional Sunni view either through a totally different interpretation or by giving the same interpretation, but giving that interpretation a larger impact on their jurisprudence.
 Shia also tend to interpret the Quran more allegorically (Batin) and less literally than Sunnis.
 For example, Shia writers, including Ali Ibn Ibrahim Qomi, usually allegorically interpret the term Bani Isra'il (sons/tribe of Israel) as a code word for the Ahlul Bayt.

 William St. Clair Tisdall, among other western scholars, has published on the account of differences in content of a Shi'ite version of the Quran.